-The internal private road is proposed to be 16.5m providing sufficient space for both pedestrians and vehicular traffic to circulate while maintaining a green landscape buffer along the street edges.
-The new public street will be 18m.
+The internal street is proposed to be 16.5m R.O.W. providing sufficient space for both pedestrians and vehicular traffic to circulate while maintaining a green landscape buffer along the street edges.

 PATHWAYS TOWARD TRANSIT

 The proposed development provides opportunities for developing desire lines for movement through the site - both for residents and for visitors from the surrounding community.
 There is a strong desire line toward the Walkley LRT station that asks for a diagonal path from the north east to the south west and bring people into and through the Open Space.